-The Canon color imageCLASS MF644Cdw is a good printer for students.
+The Canon imageCLASS MF644Cdw is a very good printer for students.
 It's very big, so it'll be tough to find a spot to set it up, especially if you're in a dorm.
 However, depending on how much you print, it could end up costing you less than using the printers at the library.
 It also has the added benefit of being able to print in color, which can help your reports stand out.
 It doesn't support Bluetooth, so if you have colleagues over who need to print something, they'll need to connect to your Wi-Fi network.

-The Canon MF644Cdw is an excellent black and white printer.
-While it supports color printing for when it's needed, it still shines as a monochrome printer.
+The Canon MF644Cdw is an impressive black and white printer.
+While it supports color printing when it's needed, it still shines as a monochrome printer.
 Its black page yield is very high and the cost-per-print is low.
 Documents in black and white print quickly too, although the first page is a bit slower.

-The Canon color imageCLASS MF644Cdw has an excellent display.
+The Canon imageCLASS MF644Cdw has an incredible display.
 It has a very large touch-sensitive screen that's easy-to-use.
 The touch response is quick and the sensitivity is good.
 The icons are clear and the text is easy to read, but the screen has poor viewing angles and gets a lot of glare in a bright room, even at max brightness.
 This makes it hard to see if you're not looking at it straight-on.
 That said, the visibility issues are minor compared to how simple and efficient it is to use.